BertrandConxy/oop-school-library/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
-- Thanks tot Clinton Mbonu
+- Thanks a lot Clinton Mbonu

 ## 📝 License